CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

     ### Creating a configuration file

     To create a configuration file, start by reviewing the [example file](https://github.com/cnag-biomedical-informatics/pheno-ranker/blob/main/t/movie_config.yaml) provided with the installation.
 The goal is to replace the contents of such file with those from your project.
-The configuration file looks like this:
+If your movies did not have array-based properties the configuration file will look like this:

+    ```bash
+    # Set the format
+    format: MXF # Optional when no array-based properties

+    # Set the primary key for the objects
+    primary_key: title

+    # Set the allowed terms / properties
+    allowed_terms: [country,genre,year]
+    ```

+    But because your data has the term `genre`, which is an `array` the file will look like this:

     ```bash
     # Set the format
     format: MXF